Naducauvery

 Naducauvery is a village in Thiruvaiyaru Taluk, Thanjavur district, Tamil Nadu, India.
 Previously, Naducauvery was known as Uthanda Vijayaragapuram.
-It is located at a distance of 17 Km from Thanjavur on the way to Thirukkattupalli.
+It is located at a distance of 17 km from Thanjavur on the way to Thirukkattupalli.

 Population

-The Naducauvery village has population of 12240of which 2616 are males while 2624 are females as per Population Census 2011.
-Average Sex Ratio of Naducauvery village is 1003 which is higher than Tamil Nadu state average of 996.
+The Naducauvery village has population of 5,240 of which 2,428 are males while 2,413 are females as per the 2011 census.

 Literacy

-Nadukcauvery village has higher literacy rate compared to Tamil Nadu.
-In 2011, literacy rate of Nadukcauvery village was 88.55 % compared to 80.09 % of Tamil Nadu.
-In Nadukcauvery, Male literacy stands at 92.57 % while female literacy rate was 84.54 %.
+As of 2011, literacy rate of Naducauvery village is 88.55% compared to the state average 80.09% of Tamil Nadu.
+In Naducauvery, male literacy stands at 92.57% while the female literacy rate is 84.54%.